 The San Francisco County Transportation Authority (Transportation Authority) uses the San Francisco Chained Activity Model Process (SF-CHAMP) to estimate VMT by private automobiles and taxis for different land use types.
 Travel behavior in SF-CHAMP is calibrated based on observed behavior from the California Household Travel Survey 2010-2012, Census data regarding automobile ownership rates and county-to-county worker flows, and observed vehicle counts and transit boardings.
-SF-CHAMP uses a synthetic population, which is a set of individual actors that represents the Bay Area's actual population who make simulated travel decisions for a complete day.
+SF-CHAMP uses a synthetic population, which is a set of individual actors that represents the Bay Area's actual population, who make simulated travel decisions for a complete day.
+The Transportation Authority uses tour-based analysis for office and residential uses, which examines the entire chain of trips over the course of a day, not just trips to and from the project.
+For retail uses, the Transportation Authority uses trip-based analysis, which counts VMT from individual trips to and from the project (as opposed to entire chain of trips).
+A trip-based approach, as opposed to a tour-based approach, is necessary for retail projects because a tour is likely to consist of trips stopping in multiple locations, and the summarizing of tour VMT to each location would over-estimate VMT.

-For residential development, the existing regional average daily VMT per capita is 17.2.7 Average daily VMT for this land use is projected to decrease to 16.1% in future 2040 cumulative conditions.
-Table 1 identifies the daily VMT for the transportation analysis zone (TAZ) in which the project site is located, 176.
+For residential development, the existing regional average daily VMT per capita is 17.2.
+For retail development, regional average daily retail VMT per employee is 14.9.
+Average daily VMT for these land uses is projected to decrease in future 2040 cumulative conditions.
+Refer to Table 1: Daily Vehicle Miles Traveled, which includes the transportation analysis zone in which the project site is located, 157.